 historically observed default rates over the expected

-life of the trade receivable and is adjusted for forward
+life of the trade receivable and is adjusted for

-looking estimates.
-At every reporting date, the
+forward looking estimates.
+At every reporting date,

-historical observed default rates are updated and
+the historical observed default rates are updated

-changes in the forward-looking estimates are analysed.
+and changes in the forward-looking estimates

 For recognition of impairment loss on other financial